how to make a person¶

 TypeError: factory() got an unexpected keyword argument 'sex'

-I want the function to take in a keyword argument and give it the result of calling another one
+I want the function to take in a keyword argument for

 the terminal shows NameError